JMoore11235/GU_Deck_Tracker/README.md

 ## Known Bugs<br>
--Cards that add cards to your hand (like Strength in Numbers) currently try to draw from your deck, whether they've been randomly generated or returned from a void
+-Cards that add cards to your hand (like Strength in Numbers) currently try to draw from your deck, whether they've been randomly generated or returned from a void, or from a god power